andrewmoquia/react-redux-webpack-boilerplate/README.md

 # This app additionally uses
 1. cssnano - minify css
-2. dotenv-webpack - to be able to access variables in env (do not include most sensitive datas)
+2. dotenv-webpack - to be able to access variables in env (do not include most sensitive datas) approach to get env variables might be different depend on your hosting site.
 3. prettier - to beautify your code
 4. eslint - get notify for warnings and errors
 5. lint-staged - check for errors and beautify before pushing to git